aninelome/ComputationalPhysics/Project2/README.md

 How to build and run the main-functions
 ----------------------------------------

-Build in linux: g++ functions.cpp functions.hpp main_probN.cpp -o main.exe -larmadillo
+Build in: g++ functions.cpp functions.hpp main_probN.cpp -o main.exe -larmadillo
-Build in IOS:
 Run: ./main.exe